OVALProject/ovalproject.github.io/documentation/tutorial/index.md

 The example oval_definitions element, below, includes the definition discussed above, and all other OVAL components required for specifying it.
-The definition and other components which have already been discussed in this document are indicated in bold.
-An additional OVAL Test, OVAL Object, and OVAL State, which have not been covered yet, are included in the example.
+The definition and other components which have already been discussed in this document are included in the example.
+An additional OVAL Test, OVAL Object, and OVAL State, which have not been covered yet, are also included.
 Since these components are required for the example definition they must also be included in the oval_definitions element.

 ```xml